Auranis/HighDigitSAMs/README.md

 This upgraded missile has improved guidance from the original 5V55R, increasing its effective range vs. aircraft significantly.
 Maximum range increased to 90km.
 Available in the mission editor via the dedicated SA-10 (5V55RUD) launchers.
+Can be used with either the SA-20 or SA-10B complexes.

 ### 9K317 Buk-M1-2 (SA-17 Grizzly) Transporter/Erector/Launcher and Radar, 9A310M1-2
 This upgraded Buk TELAR carries a more capable radar, and fires the 9M317 missiles, which is longer-ranged and more agile than the original 9M38 Buk missile.